- Order number: 206272.M.13

 HAIX® 2-Zone Lacing for Ankle Support and a Customized Fit

 The HAIX® 2-Zone Lacing allows you to adjust the fit of the Combat Hero to your individual preference.
 The non-reflective low friction loops permit the laces the move smoothly without wearing the laces down prematurely.
-The lacing allows you a snug fit across the width of the boot while providing wiggle room for your toes at the front.
+The lacing allows you a snug fit across the width of the dusty brown boot while providing wiggle room for your toes at the front.
 Lace locks keep your foot secure into the heel area with no movement of the foot forward or up and down, which can lead to blisters and/or foot and ankle injuries.

 - Military ACU Combat Boots That Meet AR 670-1